AOSSIE-Org/Agora-Web/README.md

     4. Change the redirect URL in `silhouetteLocal.conf` to your localhost `localhost:9000`.
     5. Delete the line `include "silhouetteLocal.conf"` from `silhouetteLocal.conf`.

 5. As above, make a copy of `application.conf` and rename it to `applicationLocal.conf`.
     1. Assign your MongoDB URI to the `mongodb.default.uri` field.
-        * For example, if you are using MongoDB locally, and you created a database named 'Agora' during the setup phase of MongoDB, then you URL might look like "mongodb://localhost:27017/Agora" Therefore, you must set the field like this:
+        * For example, if you are using MongoDB locally, and you created a database named 'Agora' during the setup phase of MongoDB, then your URL might look like "mongodb://localhost:27017/Agora" Therefore, you must set the field like this:
        > `mongodb.default.uri=mongodb://localhost:27017/Agora`
     2. Set your [SendGrid](https://sendgrid.com) username and password in `applicationLocal.conf`.
         ```
         user = ${?SENDGRID_USERNAME}